joemoose/psiops/docs/index.md

-# Operational Preface
+# Introduction

-**PsiOps** is a squad-based role-playing game in which operators conduct off-the-books Cold War missions against classified paranormal threats.
+***PsiOps*** is a squad-based role-playing game in which operators conduct off-the-books Cold War missions against classified paranormal threats.
 The Cold War era was stranger than anyone admits.
 There were things in the dark even the superpowers feared.

 The system is built around a single mechanic: roll two six-sided dice, add an *attribute score*, and see how well you do.
 That’s it.
 Four attributes cover everything from strength to resolve.
 A *momentum* system rewards relentless action.
 A *stress* system tracks your exposure to things best left unseen.